 Being able to spot the signs of burnout in yourself and others before it progresses is crucial.
 The further you find yourself down the burnout spiral, the more challenging it will be to claw your way back out.

 If you are personally experiencing burnout, reach out to someone.
-Although feelings of burnout can be isolating, the reality is that it is a common condition amongst vets, and you are sure to find someone who understands.
+Although these feelings can be isolating, the reality is that it is a common condition amongst professionals, and you are sure to find someone who understands.

 3- ‘How to Identify and Prevent Burnout – Healthline.’ https://www.healthline.com/health/tips-for-identifying-and-preventing-burnout.
 Accessed 15 Jun.
 2021.